 What is your typical turnaround time?

 How fast will you get your first draft?
 And does your writer keep to their deadlines?

 My turnaround time for most blogging projects is two weeks.
 Writing web copy and email sequences take longer; they’re bigger projects and take more research.

 Do you offer a bundle discount?

 Having a retainer or bundle discount benefits to both parties.
-The writer gets more regular business and gets to work in your voice for longer, vs. overextending their mental bandwidth.
+As the writer, I get more regular business and get more and more familiar with your voice.

 I offer bundle discounts to my clients in congruence with the size of the project.

-Beyond your official questions that you ask your writer, how does the vibe seem between you two?
-Does conversation flow – like on a great first date – or do things feel stagnant or off?
+Beyond the official questions that you ask your writer, how does the vibe seem between you two?
+Does the conversation flow – like on a great first date – or do things feel stagnant or off?
 Pay attention to your energy as you chat.

 Also: what questions are you getting asked?
-It is my goal during phone calls with potential clients that the client is speaking more than I. I am listening to their goals for their business, how they’re working to get there and what their pain points are.
-The more I understand what makes them tick, the better I am able to suggest effective writing plans.
+It is my goal during phone calls with potential clients that the client is speaking more than I am.
+I am listening to their goals for their business, how they’re working to get there and what their pain points are.
+The more I understand what makes them tick, the better I can suggest effective writing plans.